ithinkimcats/Saints-Row-2-Juiced-Patch/FEATURED_FIXES.md

 * Allow loading of loose files (VPP content) with folders to load from taken from loose.txt (default mods folder)
 * ⚙️ addon_bitmaps - allows for custom textures support, meaning you can load new texture entries with new names.
 * ⚙️ Ported over 30 animations from the console versions.
+* ⚙️ Implemented SDL3 controller support.
-* ⚙️ Implemented Dynamic controller prompts
+* ⚙️ Implemented Dynamic controller prompts, for Xbox 360,PS3,DualSense,XSX and more.
 * ⚙️ Restore Slew Mode, toggleable via F4 or BlingMenu
 * ⚙️ Lua executor with some custom commands.
 * ⚙️ <kbd>F</kbd> Now serve several useful and helpful functions such as HUD toggle, Slew, FOV & more.